codio-content/Javascript_Maze-Programs_and_agorithms/.guides/content/Better-tea-making-e81a.md

 A flow-chart is a graphical way of showing the steps of the algorithm.
 |||

 Here are the steps that are represented in the flow-chart.
-Notice how it the steps are much clearer, especially as we have some decisions in there that mean the sequence of steps is no longer a straight line.
+Notice how the steps are much clearer, especially as we have some decisions in there that mean the sequence of steps is no longer a straight line.
 We'll talk about this on the next page.

 1. Switch on the kettle
 1. Get a clean cup